TsChala/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hunor Csala is a PhD candidate in mechanical engineering at the University of Utah, working with Amir Arzani in the Scientific Computing and Imaging Institue.
-His research interests include data-driven methods for fluid flow modeling, especially in the cardiovascular context.
+Hunor Csala is a PhD candidate in mechanical engineering in the [Scientific Computing and Imaging Institue](https://sci.utah.edu) at the [University of Utah](https://utah.edu), working with [Amir Arzani](https://scholar.google.com/citations?user=mjkGw8QAAAAJ&hl=en&oi=ao) in the [Computational Biomechanics Group](https://bio.mech.utah.edu).
+His research revolves around applying data-driven methods for fluid flow modeling, especially in the context of cardiovascular flows.
+He is interested in reduced order modeling, denoising and physics-informed machine learning.
 {style="text-align: justify;"}